GPCRmd/simulation_pipeline/autosubmit/README.txt

 	4. "params" : Parameters used in your simulation.
 Stored for replicability Accepted formats: any, but must have '.prm' termination.
 If several files need to be uploaded, compress them in a 'tar.gz' file

+	6. "proto" : Compressed file with simulation protocol, to ensure replicability.
+	Accepted formats: any, as long as compressed in a 'zip' or 'tar.gz' file

-	6. "other" : Any other files relevant to this simulaiton, including the protocol used to run it Accepted formats: any, as long as compressed in a 'zip' or 'tar.gz' file
+	7. "other" : Any other files relevant to this simulaiton Accepted formats: any, as long as compressed in a 'zip' or 'tar.gz' file

 ### 5. References